 Yes, I had to check the spelling of shenanigans.
 Before they began in earnest, I made a start indoors.

-With a little practice it was possible to tow the Indoor Sled kite from a bedroom into a hallway and from there through the living room and into the kitchen.
+With a little practice, it was possible to tow the Indoor Sled kite from a bedroom into a hallway and from there through the living room and into the kitchen.
 Once that was mastered, I tried the reverse order.
-This proved just as tricky, due to a couple of slow points where the direction of flight changed.
+This proved just as tricky due to a couple of slow points where the direction of flight changed.
 A little finesse with changing the length of thread helped.
-Shorten up for the tricky bits and then let an extra meter or so slip out while in the more spacious parts of the house.
+Shorten up for the tricky bits, and then let an extra meter or so slip out while in the more spacious parts of the house.
 Dodge the light fitting on the way.

-Trees are the bane of outdoor flying and it seems light fittings fill that role indoors!
-Not to mention doorways and arches.
+Trees are the bane of outdoor flying, and it seems light fittings fill that role indoors—not to mention doorways and arches!

 It wasn't too hard to get the kite up for brief flights.
-Occasional 180-degree wind shifts low over the grass didn't help though!
-Once over gutter height the airflow smoothed out a lot but still proved too strong for much of the time—as expected when flying an indoor kite outdoors of course.
-But like I said, the Indoor Sled kite is a glutton for punishment and it persisted through multiple collapses during each flight.
+Occasional 180-degree wind shifts low over the grass didn't help, though!
+Once over gutter height, the airflow smoothed out a lot but still proved too strong for much of the time—as expected when flying an indoor kite outdoors, of course.
+But like I said, the Indoor Sled kite is a glutton for punishment, and it persisted through multiple collapses during each flight.
 The sail often ended up inside out, so some time was spent correcting that before relaunching.

 On this site, there's more kite-making info than you can poke a stick at :-) Want to know the most convenient way of using it all?